Montgomery County Ohio Board of Development Disabilities Services Homepage

 Residential Supports

 A number of options exist to help people with developmental disabilities who wish to live in the community.
-The Ohio Department of Developmental Disabilities has a webpage with resources, including a Residential Options counseling pamphlet, that describes services available through Intermediate Care Facilities (ICFs) and services available under Home and Community-Based Waivers.
-They have also created a presentation and other materials to help people with disabilities and their families understand what to expect if they choose a waiver or an ICF.
+The Ohio Department of Developmental Disabilities (DODD) has a webpage with resources, including a Residential Options counseling pamphlet, that describes services available through Intermediate Care Facilities (ICFs) and services available under Home and Community-Based Waivers.
+They have also created a presentation to help people with disabilities and their families understand what to expect if they choose a waiver or an ICF.
 Some basic information is available below:

 Intermediate Care Facilities